sciknoworg/OntoAligner/docs/source/tutorials/lightweight.rst

     }

-Step 7: Export the Matchings as XML
+Step 7: Export the Matchings
 -----------------------------------

 Finally, save the matching results in an XML format for future use or integration into other systems.